jeyabalajis/aws-certified-data-analytics-specialty-notes/docs/storage/redshift.md

 - When loading multiple files into a single table, use a single COPY command for the table, rather than multiple COPY commands.
 - Amazon Redshift automatically parallelizes the data ingestion.
 - Using a single COPY command to bulk load data into a table ensures optimal use of cluster resources, and quickest possible throughput.
+- A COPY command is the most efficient way to load a table.
+- You can also add data to your tables using INSERT commands, though it is much less efficient than using COPY.
+- The COPY command is able to read from multiple data files or multiple data streams simultaneously.
+- Amazon Redshift allocates the workload to the cluster nodes and performs the load operations in parallel, including sorting the rows and distributing data across node slices.

 > The COPY command leverages the Amazon Redshift massively parallel processing (MPP) architecture to read and load data in parallel from files in an Amazon S3 bucket.
 **You can take maximum advantage of parallel processing by splitting your data into multiple files and setting distribution keys on your tables**.